 Art & Design Department

-- Comprehend art history from the cave era through today.
+- Graphic Design majors develop an awareness of art history from the Renaissance through today.

 Departmental Honors.
 The department awards honors status for graduation for students receiving a 3.70 or higher GPA in the studio art, graphic design or art history major.

 ARTH-101 Introduction to Art History I: Prehistoric to Late Middle Ages

 A survey of painting, sculpture and architecture from cave painting to A.D.
 1400.
 Emphasizes standards of artistic achievement and basic principles of form and style viewed in social context.
 4 SH.
 CC: Artistic Expression.